rinvex/laravel-tenants-classic/README.md

 ### Manage your tenantable model

-The API is intutive and very straightfarwad, so let's give it a quick look:
+The API is intutive and very straightforward, so let's give it a quick look:

 ```php
 // Get instance of your model